Version: 2nd December 2020.

 Bismillahi Walhamdulilah wa salatu wa salam ala Rasulilah:

 RUQYA DIAGNOSIS IS NOT A BIDAH!

-There are some who believe that ruqya diagnosis is not important and that treatment is what should be offered immediately.
-They don’t or can’t see any benefit in diagnosis and may even believe that diagnosis is a bidah and that there is no evidence for it.
+There are some who believe that ruqya diagnosis is not important and that ruqya treatment is what should be offered immediately to patients.
+They don’t or can’t see any benefit in the diagnosis of the spiritual diseases and they may even believe that ruqya diagnosis is a bidah and that there is no evidence for it.
 I have even read someone saying that you can’t really know what spiritual ailment you are suffering from because that is part of the ‘unseen’.